 2. There is a final determination of liability by the State, as provided in Section XII(F) of the Tax Agreement, that the defendant, or the particular transaction engaged in by the defendant, was ineligible for such exemption; and

 d.
-In the case of a final determination by the State, as provided in subsec. (c)(2), the Tribe was required under the Tax Agreement to pay the State the amount of tax and interest owed on that purchase.
+In the case of a final determination by the State, as provided in subsection (c)(2), the Tribe was required under the Tax Agreement to pay the State the amount of tax and interest owed on that purchase.

-12.08.
+13.10.
 Violation of Tribal Business Tax License Requirements.

 a.
 Cease and Desist.
-An action for injunctive relief may be filed by the Tax Department against a Taxpayer who engages in the business of making sales at retail without a current Tribal Business Tax License and, if applicable, a current tobacco products/motor fuels retailer registration, in violation of Article VIII.
+An action for injunctive relief may be filed by the Tax Department against a Taxpayer who engages in the business of making sales at retail without a current Tribal Business Tax License and, if applicable, a current tobacco products/motor fuels retailer registration, in violation of Article IX.
 Upon the filing of a request for injunctive relief, the Tribal Court shall immediately issue an order to show cause to the respondent Taxpayer, which shall be personally served.
 A hearing shall be conducted not more than five (5) business days from the date of issuance of the show cause order.
 Respondent’s failure to appear shall not preclude the Tribal Court from granting the requested relief.
 Upon a showing at such hearing that the respondent is engaged in sales activities requiring a license or registration, and that the respondent is not currently licensed by the Tax Department, the Tribal Court shall issue an order compelling respondent to cease and desist such activities until such time as respondent obtains the requisite license and/or registration.
 Such order must be personally served.
-Respondent’s failure or refusal to comply with the cease and desist order shall constitute contempt, punishable under section 11.16 of this ordinance, and/or by forfeiture under subpar. (b) of this subsection.
+Respondent’s failure or refusal to comply with the cease and desist order shall constitute contempt, punishable under Section 12.16 of this Ordinance, and/or by forfeiture under subpart (b) of this subsection.

-b In addition to such other penalties contained in this ordinance, if the respondent fails or refuses to comply with the cease and desist order, the Tribal Court may declare forfeited to the Tribe any tangible personal property offered for sale by respondent.
+b.
+In addition to such other penalties contained in this Ordinance, if the respondent fails or refuses to comply with the cease and desist order, the Tribal Court may declare forfeited to the Tribe any tangible personal property offered for sale by respondent.
 Such forfeiture shall only be affected upon a petition for forfeiture filed by the Tax Department, identifying the property and its location.
 An order to show cause and order to seize the identified property shall immediately issue, together with a notice of hearing on the petition to be held not more than five (5) business days after the order to show cause is executed.
 At the hearing, the respondent shall forfeit the property unless a current sales and use tax license and, if applicable, tobacco products/motor fuels retailer registration is presented to the Tribal Court.

-12.09.
+13.11.
 Seizure of Motor Fuel; Tobacco Products.
 Upon the filing of an affidavit from the Tax Department that there is probable cause that a Tribal member or Tribal member located on the Reservation or, a non-Tribal member located on Tribal and trust lands, is in possession of motor fuels or tobacco products in violation of applicable Tribal law (including the Tax Agreement), the Tribal Court shall issue an order of seizure of such property.
 Provided the Tax Agreement is still in effect, the Tribal Court shall further require that such property shall be transferred to the State for disposition if the motor fuels or tobacco products were possessed in violation of the Tax Agreement.
-An appeal of the seizure order may be made under the procedures provided in sections 12.04 and 12.04a of this ordinance.
+An appeal of the seizure order may be made under the procedures provided in Sections 13.04 and 13.05 of this Ordinance.